photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 You need to [boot](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) your Raspberry Pi 3/4 with the parameter `arm_64bit=1` in `config.txt` in order to use this image.
-Alternatively, you can run the image on [UbuntuDockerPi](https://github.com/guysoft/UbuntuDockerPi).
+Alternatively, you may run the image on [UbuntuDockerPi](https://github.com/guysoft/UbuntuDockerPi).
 It's a 64bit Ubuntu Server with Docker pre-installed.

 !!! tip "Reducing Server Load"